CMI’s annual business sentiment survey

 The CMI Australian Business Climate Survey surveys attitudes of Australian business and industry annually to gauge views on international and domestic policy, carbon markets and pricing, and corporate climate risk, disclosure and strategy.

-The 2022 edition
+The 2023 edition

-The 2022 Australian Climate Policy Survey was published on Wednesday 19th October, 2022.
+The 2023 Australian Climate Policy Survey was published on Tuesday 12th September, 2023.

 Previous survey reports

-CMI’s 2021 Australian Climate Policy Survey reveals the starkest changes in data, when comparing year-on-year results, relate to future predictions of a higher 2030 carbon price, an increase in the number of companies factoring in a carbon price, and growing recognition in organisations at board and executive management levels of the material financial and strategic risks posed by climate change.
+CMI’s 2021 Australian Climate Policy Survey revealed the starkest changes in data, when comparing year-on-year results, relate to future predictions of a higher 2030 carbon price, an increase in the number of companies factoring in a carbon price, and growing recognition in organisations at board and executive management levels of the material financial and strategic risks posed by climate change.

 CMI’s 2020 Australian Climate Policy Survey reveals business sentiment is growing for Australia to set a nationwide net-zero emissions target by 2050.
 88% of respondents believe Australia’s long-term strategy should include a target of net-zero emissions by 2050, in 2019 this was 83%.